 The health valuation study utilizes the same actuarial assumptions as the study on pension benefits, with the addition of a medical inflation assumption.
 Currently, medical costs are increasing at a faster pace than inflation.
-Assumptions in the June 1997 actuarial valuation included level medical cost rate for the pre-and post-65 premiums in 1997, and graded medical cost increase rates of 8.25% for pre-65 premiums and 8.0% for post-65 premiums in 1998.
-These will decrease gradually to 6.5% in 2004 and beyond.
+Assumptions in the June 1998 actuarial valuation included graded medical cost increase rates of 8.25% for pre-65 premiums and 8.0% for post-65 premiums in 1998; both decreasing gradually to 6.5% in 2004 and beyond.
 Using the same actuarial methods for pension benefits, the Actuarial Balance Sheet for health subsidy benefits is shown on page 12.